-The Texas Natural Diversity Database (TxNDD) data obtained from TPWD in November 2023, were reviewed along with the TPWD Rare, Threatened, and Endangered Species of Texas (RTEST) list for Collin County, accessed on December 6, 2023 (TPWD 2023).
+The Texas Natural Diversity Database (TxNDD) data obtained from TPWD in November 2023, were reviewed along with the TPWD Rare, Threatened, and Endangered Species of Texas (RTEST) list for Collin County, accessed on October 8, 2024 (TPWD 2024).
 The TxNDD radii of 1.5 miles and 10 miles from the project area were searched for element of occurrence records within 1.5 and 10 miles of the proposed project.
 Within 1.5 miles of the proposed project is one record for the Vertisol Blackland Prairie.
-The record for the Vertisol

-Blackland Prairie is located in the far eastern portion of the proposed project south of US 380.
+The record for the Vertisol Blackland Prairie is located in the far eastern portion of the proposed project south of US 380.
 Access was granted on the parcel.
 Grazing was evident due to the land being leased for cattle.
 However, this area was not overgrazed.
 There was a variety of grasses and forbs observed, including desirable species such as little bluestem (Schizachyrium scoparium), eastern gamagrass (Tripsacum dactyloides), and native wildflowers, as well as less desirable species, including Johnsongrass (Sorghum halepense) and brome (bromus sp.).
 The proposed construction of retaining walls has been implemented along portions of the eastbound US 380 mainlines and US 380 eastbound frontage road lanes to help minimize impacts to the Vertisol Blackland Prairie in that area.
 Further design consideration to extend the retaining walls are being considered to ensure the entire length of the Vertisol Blackland Prairie area is protected with retaining wall installation.
-Along with the proposed retaining wall installation, TPWD Best management practices (BMPs) will be implemented before. during, and after construction to minimize the effects of vegetation clearing on protected species.
+Along with the proposed retaining wall installation, TPWD Best management practices (BMPs) will be implemented before, during, and after construction to minimize the effects of vegetation clearing on protected species.
 Several records are present between 1.5 miles and 10 miles of the proposed project.
 Each of these occurrences are located outside of the project area and would not be impacted by the proposed project.

 Collaborative review with TPWD was concluded on March 21, 2023.
-Coordination with the TPWD is ongoing.
+TPWD coordination of the EA was initiated on August 13, 2024.
+TPWD coordination was completed on September 24, 2024.
 Appendix F includes documentation on the initiation of this coordination.
 The Species Analysis Form, Species Analysis Summary Spreadsheet, and Documentation of Texas Parks and Wildlife Department Best Management Practices form prepared for the proposed project are available at the TxDOT Dallas District office.